tjavaheripour/-stock-analysis.-/README.md

 #### Compare VBA Stock execution times before and after refactoring code

+By refactoring the code and taking fewer steps and using less memory, you just make the code more efficient to run faster.
+You can see the differences of performance execution times before and after refactoring data as shown below.
+The first time you run a macro, the elapsed time may be longer than subsequent runs because computer resources need to be allocated to run the macro.

 ##### Original VBA Code Performance in 2017 & 2018

 ![year value analysis 2017.png](https://github.com/tjavaheripour/stock-analysis/blob/main/Resources/year%20value%20analysis%202017.png)![year value analysis 2018.png](https://github.com/tjavaheripour/stock-analysis/blob/main/Resources/year%20value%20analysis%202018.png)